Dipartimento di Elettronica e Informazione, Politecnico di Milano

 My research interests encompass two different areas: computational intelligence and image analysis and enhancement.
 In particular, my research activity covers the following lines: learning methods for nonstationary environments, change/anomaly detection, computational imaging, and image restoration.

-- July 2016, Our paper titled “JIT Classifiers for Recurrent Concepts” was awarded as Outstanding IEEE TNNLS Paper (2016) Download Preprint
+- July 2016, we have received the Outstanding IEEE TNNLS Paper for our paper titled “JIT Classifiers for Recurrent Concepts” (2016) Download Preprint

-- September 2015, I had a tutorial on “Learning Under Concept Drift: Methodologies and Applications” at EANN 2015 (September 2015).
+- September 2015, I had a tutorial tiled “Learning Under Concept Drift: Methodologies and Applications” at EANN 2015 (September 2015).
 Slides can be found here

-- August 2015, my project titled “Anomaly Detection in Anatomical Brain Images by Sparse Representations” received an IBM Faculty Award (2015)
+- August 2015, I have received the IBM Faculty Award for my project titled “Anomaly Detection in Anatomical Brain Images by Sparse Representations” (2015)

 - May 2015, ST Microelectronics sponsored a PhD student that I'll be supervising on a project titled “Intelligent embedded systems for high-dimensional and highcomplexity datastreams” (2015-2018)